 Online Grocery delivery is one of those businesses that has seen a massive surge in the past couple of months.
 All across the globe, people are now going for online groceries to fulfil their daily food supply which further has resulted in an increased demand for Grocery Delivery App Development.
-Moreover, the Chinese online retailer JD.com witnessed a growth of 215% year over year to a massive 15000 tons during a short period of 10-day starting from late Jan to early Feb.
-Even in the U.S.A, there was a sudden hike for on-demand app solutions and besides, various online grocery apps including Walmart Grocery, Instacart, Shipt, and many others witnessed a huge number of downloads.
+Moreover, the Chinese online retailer JD.com witnessed a growth of 215% year over year to a massive 15000 tons during a short period of 10 days starting from late Jan to early Feb.
+Even in the U.S.A., there was a sudden hike for on-demand app solutions and besides, various online grocery apps including Walmart Grocery, Instacart, Shipt, and many others witnessed a huge number of downloads.

-Mail and Delivery Services
+On-Demand App For Mail And Delivery Services

-However, According to the CDC, there’s a very low chance of coronavirus spreading via the products and packages that are shipped over numerous days due to poor survivability of the virus on surfaces.
+However, According to the CDC, there’s a very low chance of coronavirus spreading via the products and packages that are shipped over numerous days due to the poor survivability of the virus on surfaces.

 Experts believe that restaurant companies and third-party delivery firms can boost their earnings by providing meals to hungry self-isolated consumers.
 Many companies such as Uber can see a surge in food delivery orders as the majority of people would opt to stay at home and avoid travel.
-The restaurants’ companies are also adapting to the Pandemic situation.
+The restaurant companies are also adapting to the Pandemic situation.

 In contactless delivery, the delivery person will keep the food on the customer’s doorstep to avoid the risk of infection and will also wait outside to ensure that the order is collected.